 You could have grounds to make a claim if you encounter medical expenses due to your injury.
 Although you will receive free healthcare through the NHS, you could claim for medical expenses such as prescriptions, equipment, medicine, and future expenses.

 You could have grounds to make a claim for loss of earnings if you were unable to work due to the injuries you experienced.
-The loss of potential earnings could be factored into your claim for compensation as well as any time off you’ll require in order to heal.
+The loss of potential earnings could be factored into your claim for compensation.
+So too could losses from any time off you’ll require in order to heal.

 It is highly likely that you have experienced pain and suffering due to a burnt scalp.
 If that is the case and you pursue a claim for compensation, the amount of compensation you could be entitled too will vary depending on the degree of pain you are in and the suffering you have experienced.